 Croatian diaspora in Belgium and Luxembourg

-The Croatian community in the Kingdom of Belgium and the Grand Duchy of Luxembourg has around 10,000 immigrants and their descendants (in Belgium around 7,000, and in Luxembourg 3,000).
+The Croatian community in the Kingdom of Belgium and the Grand Duchy of Luxembourg has more than 8,000 immigrants including their descendants (in Belgium around 6000, and in Luxembourg 2,000).

 Status of Croats in Belgium and Luxembourg

 Some special laws on the rights and obligations of immigrants do not exist.
-Foreign nationals are entitled to the same treatment as the citizens of the host country.
+Foreign nationals are entitled to same labor laws and enjoy same social treatment as the citizens of the host country.
 There are certain laws regulating immigration, admission to citizenship, permanent residence, temporary residence and asylum.

 Belgian citizenship can be acquired after residing in the country for at least three years.
 Belgium allows its citizens dual citizenship.

-Luxembourg citizenship can be acquired after residing in the country for at least seven years, but the requirement is the language competence.
+Luxembourg citizenship can be acquired after residing in the country for at least seven years, with the acquired skill to use the language of Luxembourg.
 Luxembourg allows its citizens dual citizenship.

-Croatian language classes in Belgium and Luxembourg are the responsibility of the Ministry of Science and Education of the Republic of Croatia.
+Croatian language classes in Belgium and Luxembourg are the responsibility of the Ministry of Science, Education and Sport of the Republic of Croatia.
 Classes are attended by approximately 120 students who are tutored by two teachers.
-In Belgium, classes are organized in Brussels, Antwerp, Mons and Liege, and in Luxembourg at the premises of Cultural Center of Esch.
+In Belgium, classes are given in Brussels, Antwerp and Liege, and in Luxembourg at the Cultural Center of Esch.

-There are also exchange programs in the Croatian language and literature, within the competence of the Ministry of Science and Education of the Republic of Croatia, namely the Belgium “SAME-HEB,” the Institute of Translation and Translators, located in Brussels.
+There are also exchange programs in the Croatian language and literature, which is in the jurisdiction of the Ministry of Science, Education and Sport of the Republic of Croatia, namely the Belgium “SAME-HEB,” the Institute of Translation and Translators, located in Brussels.